decyphertek-io/decyphertek/docs/products/firezone.md

 Nginx 443/tcp - all Public HTTPS port for administering Firezone and facilitating authentication. ssh  22/tcp - ssh into your server .
 WireGuard 51820/udp - all Public WireGuard port used for VPN sessions.
-# Not required to set on AWS firewall.
+* Not required to set on AWS Security Group/Firewall.
 Postgresql 15432/tcp - 127.0.0.1 Local-only port used for bundled Postgresql server.
 Phoenix 13000/tcp - 127.0.0.1 Local-only port used by upstream elixir app server.